The statistics tell it, and there is no doubt that every day the consumption of online video becomes more and more popular and widespread.

 Because the retention rate is higher (72% of customers prefer video when learning about a product or service), revenue can be grown 49% faster.

 Also, on landing pages, video can increase conversions by 80%.

 But without planning and a good strategy, it won’t be guaranteed that you will sell more just by producing real estate videos.

-In today’s article, I will go more in-depth about this question, discuss the pros and cons, and how I came to the above conclusion.
+In today’s article, I will go more in-depth about this question, discuss the pros and cons, and discuss how I came to the above conclusion.

-In order to draw direct and indirect conclusions about whether video helps you sell real estate, let’s take a look at some video marketing statistics and show you the pros of using videos:
+To draw direct and indirect conclusions about whether video helps you sell real estate, let’s take a look at some video marketing statistics and show you the pros of using videos:

 1) 85% of businesses use video as a marketing method (source).